buzzgreyday/sspaghetty/README.md

 Setup your Hetzner project __**name (or rename) the project `Constellation`**__, deploy your server and __**setup the firewall rules.
 Create an API token with read and write permissions.**__

 ### 2. Download and Install

+This step only has to be done once.

 ```
 wget https://raw.githubusercontent.com/buzzgreyday/sspaghetty/main/sspaghetty && chmod +x sspaghetty && mkdir -p ~/.local/bin && mv sspaghetty ~/.local/bin
 ```